thegricean/overinformativeness/README.md

 - BUT: overspecification can also be detrimental for listeners (Engelhardt et al 2010, Sedivy et al 1999)

+- Pechmann 1989 brings up information theory: redundant information helps is good because it can help compensate for partial loss of information.
+He then immediately dismisses this by saying that the redundant information isn't truly redundant because it's not distinguishing and at best can reduce the size of the domain. --> but when in dire straits, that may be a good start!!

 ## General points/questions

 So we know that people like to overspecify color but not size/shape.
 What if there's a contextual QUD that really favors information about size/shape but doesn't care about color?
 Is there any research on this?

-Discussion point: Gatt et al's notion of 'utility'.
+Gatt et al's notion of 'utility'.
 There's not sth inherently evil to utility; in fact, you can build preferences into the utility function.
 All you can say is that the utility function is not yet complex enough to capture people's actual preferences yet.

 Can we get preferences with costs of *utterances* alone?
 Or with prior salience of *properties*?
 Generally, those guys collapse utterance and property concept.
 This doesn't seem right, because you could in preinciple use different utterances to refer to the same property, so there must be at least two separate things going on that in these simple cases maybe collapse into one.

+There's something unsatisfying about just saying there are preferences. **Where do the preferences come from?** And can you shift the preferences around contextually, either with the QUD or with visual properties of the scene (eg by making the differences in color much smaller and the differences in size much larger)?
+That seems to me to be the more interesting thing.

 **Here's an interesting issue:**